RaviTambade/TAP/notes/02_learning_methodology/Contents/codingculture.md

 ### 1. 🤝 **Collaboration**

 We believe in *learning together*.
 Whether it’s a bug or a breakthrough, it becomes everyone's journey.
 Pair programming, huddles, shared terminals—every win is a team win.
+Now you also have cursor, Claud coding agents.

 ### 2. 📚 **Continuous Learning**